-90km north east of Auckland, just over 3 hours by ferry and 30mins by plane Great Barrier Island (Aotea) is a 'world of its own'.
+90km NE of Auckland, about 3 hours by ferry and 30mins by plane Great Barrier Island (Aotea) is a 'world of its own'.
 Although part of Auckland Central the island is as different to any city as you could get.
 Take a trip back in time to when roads were unsealed and drivers acknowledged one another.
 There are no banks, no traffic lights and just a few shops.
 Water is mainly what comes from the sky and power is generated by generator and/or alternative power systems.

-On the west coast of the island are steep, forest covered ranges with Mt Hirakimata (Hobson) the highest peak at 621m.
+On the west coast are steep, forest covered ranges with Hirakimata the highest peak at 621m.
 On the eastern coast sweeping white sand beaches, tidal creeks and wetlands.
-The absence of possums has allowed the plant life to flourish and Great Barrier Island also has an impressive variety of birds, many of which are threatened and endangered.
+The absence of possums has allowed the plant life to flourish and there is an impressive variety of birds, many of which are threatened and/or endangered.
 Although logged extensively in the past much of the island is now covered with regenerating forest and bush and some fine stands of kauri still remain.
 In June 2014 the last remaining Kauri Dam was destroyed in a storm which caused extensive damage to roads and tracks at the northern end of the island.

-There is a variety of walking tracks from the short walk to visit a waterfall or some hot springs to the longer walk taking you to the highest most point of the island.
-View the regenerating forest of native trees, the historic remains of a kauri dam and enjoy the unspoilt natural beauty along with panoramic views.
+Explore a variety of walking tracks from a short walk to visit a waterfall or some hot springs to the longer walk taking you to the highest most point of the island.
+View the regenerating forest of native trees, and enjoy the unspoilt natural beauty along with panoramic views.

 From beaches to sheltered bays and steep forest covered hills to mangrove estuaries the Barrier has a diverse landscape.
 The brown teal duck, black petrel, North Island kaka, banded rail, NZ dotterel and chevron skink are just some of the endangered species this habitat provides for.